magicoli/band-tools/README.md

 ## Changelog

 ### 0.7.6
+* updated shortcodes for mb framework
+* updated 'all' widget for mb framework (not all, only the one called 'all').
+Other ones are updated but not functional yet
 * added style hierarchy to nested infobox
 * added shorcodes memo to dashboard
 * added option to disable plugin templates
-* updated 'all' widget to mb framework (not all, only the one called 'all').
-Other one are adapted but not functional yet
-* updated shortcodes to mb library

 ### 0.7.5
 * fix function remove_meta_box_menu redeclared

 ### 0.7.4
-* removed debug code from output
+* fix debug code left on output

 ### 0.7.3
 * added single/plural form to relationships